nolanlawson/node-websql/README.md

 using [sqlite3](https://github.com/mapbox/node-sqlite3).
 In the browser, it falls back to `window.openDatabase`.

 _**Note:** [WebSQL is being deprecated by browsers](https://developer.chrome.com/blog/deprecating-web-sql/).
-This package is most useful in Node.js or other non-browser environments where you want to emulate WebSQL._
+This package is most useful in Node.js and other environments where you want to emulate WebSQL._

 Install
 ----